Clemapfel/jluna/docs/installation.md

 + `g++-11`
 + `clang++-12`

-And `<path>` is the desired install path, usually `/usr/local` on unix, `C:/Program Files/jluna` on windows.
+and `<path>` is the desired install path, usually `/usr/local` on unix, `C:/Program Files/jluna` on Windows.
 Keep track of this path, as you may need it later.

 > Window supports is experimental.
 This means using MSVC may work, however this is currently untested.
 The [cpp compiler support]() page seems to imply that MSVC 19.30 or newer is required to compile jluna.